|Location:||University Centre at Blackburn College|

 |Term Dates:||View term dates|

-Our Foundation Degree in Integrative Counselling and Psychotherapy, is set to be validated by Lancaster University and qualifies you as a therapeutic counsellor working with individuals experiencing a range of mild to moderate mental health challenges.
+Our Foundation Degree in Integrative Counselling and Psychotherapy, qualifies you as a therapeutic counsellor working with individuals experiencing a range of mild to moderate mental health challenges.

 The overall aim of the FdA is to produce safe, effective and critically aware counselling practitioners with the knowledge and skills relevant to the sector.
 To achieve this, FdA Integrative Counselling and Psychotherapy focuses on three distinctive strands: counselling skills, personal and professional development, and research informed practice.